-The compliance check factsheet CC/FS3 ‘Compliance checks ― visits ― by agreement or advance notice’ will usually be enclosed.
+The compliance check factsheet CC/FS3 ‘Compliance checks ― Visits ― by agreement or with advance notice’ will usually be enclosed.

 A full list of compliance check factsheets may be found on HMRC’s website .